The translation of this document is outdated.

 fulfilled by the vice-chairperson of the largest local government

-city or municipality council according to the number of
+council according to the number of inhabitants, if local

 The supervisory council shall act in accordance with the

-by-law approved by the relevant local government city or
+by-laws approved by the relevant local government councils in

 [17 July 2008]